Car Recall Remedies and Your Rights

 Safety is a major issue for car buyers.
-Advertisements and sales representatives frequently highlight safety features on television and on the sales floor.
+Advertisements and sales representatives frequently highlight safety features both on television and on the sales floor.
 Car manufacturers continually work to boost sales by making their cars better, safer, and more desirable for consumers.
 When defects are discovered, manufacturers will often act on their own initiative to prevent a decline in sales and avoid damage to the company's reputation.

 Many other factors help ensure the safety, reliability, and crashworthiness of cars sold in the United States.
 Government regulators routinely evaluate cars for safety problems.
 Once cars reach the market, the media widely reports on major safety problems.
 Consumers injured by a car or equipment defect can sue manufacturers for compensation.
 Finally, federal and state criminal and civil investigations can lead to expensive fines and settlements.
-All of these considerations converge to prod manufacturers to produce safer, more reliable cars.
+All of these considerations converge to encourage manufacturers to produce safer, more reliable cars.

 The Car Recall Process